-Over recent months, the Greater Bedminster Neighbourhood Policing Team (NPT) has been working with other partner agencies in a bid to reduce anti-social behaviour in and around East Street, Bedminster, Bristol.
+Greater Bedminster Neighbourhood Policing Team (NPT) have noticed an increase of Anti-Social Behaviour within the area.
+We will be working with other partner agencies in a bid to reduce anti-social behaviour and traffic issues in and around East Street and North Street, Bedminster, Bristol.

 Partner agencies include:

 Examples of the types of anti-social behaviour reported to police are:

 - using insulting behaviour and being abusive

 PC 1892 Olszewski suggests “This anti-social behaviour has a negative effective, not only to local pedestrians and residents but it also attracts other anti-social and illegal activities, which compounds the issues police have to deal with”.

 Traffic Enforcement activity carried out by NPT – tickets issued and some driver education offered.

 More dates planned in the future – responding to requests from local community – when we will be tackling other issues like mopeds on footpaths and parking obstructions.

 30 September 2021